mfidino/bates_phenology/README.md

 ---

-**This repository also has 2 JAGS models that we used for our analysis.
+**This repository has 2 JAGS models that we used for our analysis.
 They should be placed within the jags_models sub-folder of the working directory.
 These include:**

 **bates_2017_climate_resid_model.R:** This is the model that is called by `bates_2017_calc_climate_residuals.R`.